 Kerala floods: Rain eases in some areas even as toll crosses 60; Kochi airport resumes operations

-Congress MP Rahul Gandhi, whose constituency Wayanad is among the worst-hit parts of the state, will arrive for a two-day visit on Sunday.
+Congress MP Rahul Gandhi, whose constituency Wayanad is among the worst-hit parts of the state, arrived on a two-day visit on Sunday.

 The Cochin International Airport resumed operations on Sunday afternoon after staying shut for two days following waterlogging in its runway area, PTI reported.
 The airport had suspended operations on Friday due to a rise in water level in the Periyar river and an adjacent canal as the state of Kerala faced devastating rain and floods for the second straight year.

 The toll due to floods in the state crossed 60 even as rain eased in some regions on Sunday.
 Chief Minister Pinarayi Vijayan met senior officials in the morning to review the situation.
-Congress MP Rahul Gandhi, whose constituency Wayanad is among the worst-hit parts of the state, will arrive in the state on Sunday for a two-day visit.
+Congress MP Rahul Gandhi, whose constituency Wayanad is among the worst-hit parts of the state, arrived in the state on Sunday for a two-day visit.

+Gandhi said he had spoken to Prime Minister Narendra Modi, Kerala Chief Minister Pinarayi Vijayan, Wayanad District Collector AR Ajayakumar and Congress workers in the state, PTI reported.

 The toll rose after one body each was recovered in Kozhikode and Alappuzha districts, according to PTI.
 Two bodies were recovered from the debris of the landslide in Malappuram district, taking the toll there to 11, reported Manorama Online.
 Several people are still feared trapped under the debris in the two major landslides to have occurred in the state in the last four days, the other being in Wayanad district.
 On Saturday, Vijayan had said 80 landslides had been reported from eight districts.